-Here is the opportunity to change all this.
 Sustainability may be easier to be understood if we called it ‘responsibility’.
-Responsible business practices and consumption patterns could very well be the easiest ways to implement the noble concept.
-Responsibility as a term suggests that ‘I do have a role in all this‘.
+Responsible business practices and consumption patterns could very well be the easiest ways to implement the noble concept of sustainability.
+Responsibility as a term suggests that ‘We do have a role in all this‘.
 Such reference can become a rather effective trigger point both for businesses and for consumers.